filakhtov/gentoo-use-docs/sys-devel/gcc.md

 It is recommended to keep this flag disabled as it is only useful for the Gentoo team, developers and testers.

+### valgrind
+Pass the `--enable-valgrind-annotations` option to the configure script.
+Specify that the compiler should interact with the valgrind runtime, where selected invalid memory reads are marked as false positives and garbage collected memory is properly marked for proper interaction.

+This flag should only be enabled by developers who are running GCC under the Valgrind instrumentation framework.

 ### vanilla
 Skip applying any patches.
 This means hardening features like SSP, PIE and others won't be available.